virevolai/safeCOVID/docs/README.md

 I'm sure you can see what will happen next in name of public safety.
 E.g Singapore did try to surveil everyone after they said they wouldn't.
 They reverted only after Kevin Chu decompiled the code and [checked](https://splira.com/2020-03-28/).

 India asks for personal identifying information in the app, which is useful, but not strictly needed.
-Both these examples ask for location information, which again, is useful, but not strictly needed.
+Both these examples ask for location information, which again, is useful, but not needed.
 To their credit, Apple and Google's approach does not require location tracking.

 > “They who would give up an essential liberty for temporary security, deserve neither liberty or security.” -Benjamin Franklin